FIRST-Tech-Challenge/RobotSoundUtility/README.md

  - Sounds may not contain any spoken words
  - Sounds may combine live recordings with digitally generated elements.
  - All 5 sounds must be included, and the base file names must be “running”, “connect”, “disconnect”, “warning” and “error”.
- - Sound files must packaged into a zip file named “NewSoundsNUM.zip” where NUM is the submitting team number
+ - Sound files must be packaged into a zip file named “NewSounds###.zip” where ### is the submitting team number
- - The Zip file must be emailed to FIRST at [ftctech@firstinspires.org](mailto:ftctech@firstinspires.org) with a subject line of: “NEW SOUNDS NUM” where NUM is the submitting team number.
+ - The Zip file must be emailed to FIRST at [ftctech@firstinspires.org](mailto:ftctech@firstinspires.org) with a subject line of: “NEW SOUNDS ###” where ### is the submitting team number.
- - The submission email must be sent by April 30, 2025 / 11:59:59 ET.
+ - The submission email must be sent by June 8, 2025 / 11:59:59 ET.
  - Only the first submission from each team will be considered.

 _Note:  It is FIRST’s goal to use all 5 sounds from a single submission, but we may ultimately decide to mix & match from more than one team’s submission at our discretion._